Why Go To Palm Springs

 When Elvis and Sinatra left, the city lost some of its spirit.
 But today, Palm Springs is experiencing a resurgence of sorts.
 After all, its desert scenery and colorful sunsets are the same as they were 50 years ago.
 And its pools, spas and nightclubs are attracting a wide swath of travelers, from seniors to hipsters to LGBT couples.
-Plus, the surrounding Coachella Valley has blossomed with interesting things to do, from The Living Desert to the Coachella Valley Preserve.
+Plus, the surrounding Coachella Valley has blossomed with interesting things to do, from The Living Desert Zoo and Gardens to the Coachella Valley Preserve.
 But if you want a true Palm Springs experience, you should take it easy, whether by the pool or in a trendy bar.
 In short, you won't regret a visit to this California city.
 If Palm Springs passed muster for the King and Ol' Blue Eyes, then it should be a great mix of fun and relaxation for everyday travelers as well.

 The best time to visit Palm Springs is between January and April when the weather is the most hospitable.
 Fall's temperatures are almost as nice, but unless you love the heat, we wouldn't recommend visiting in the summertime when daily highs regularly reach the triple digits.

 Weather in Palm Springs

 Data sourced from the National Climatic Data Center